 ††††† (3) Initiate treatment only after evaluation by the physical therapist;

 ††††† (4) Upon direction from the physical therapist, gather data relating to the patient's disability, but not determine the significance of the data as it pertains to the development of the plan of care;

 ††††† (5) Refer to the physical therapist inquiries that require an interpretation of patient information related to rehabilitation potential;

-††††† (6) Comply with the plan of supervision established by the physical therapist;
+††††† (6) Comply with the plan of care established by the physical therapist;

 ††††† (7) Communicate with the physical therapist any change or lack of change that occurs in the patient's condition that may indicate the need for reassessment; and

-††††† (8) Discontinue physical therapy services if reassessments are not done in compliance with Section 2(4) of this administrative regulation, and communicate to the appropriate parties.
+††††† (8) Discontinue physical therapy services if reassessments are not done in compliance with Section 2(4) of this administrative regulation, and inform the supervising physical therapist.

 ††††† Section 4.
 Standards for Supervision.
 While supervising the physical therapist assistant and supportive personnel, the physical therapist shall: